mharen/mharen.github.io/blog/2010/2010-11-arduino-day-7-buttons-and-buzzers.md

 <h4>Next Steps</h4>

-<p>I’d really like to get some live content into this thing.
+I’d really like to get some live content into this thing.
 For example, we have a build system at work that automatically builds all of our code.
 When a build fails, it goes “red” and we’re notified.
 I’d like to create an “extreme feedback device” (Google it for examples) which represents the build status in some physical way.
-We’ll see how that goes.</p>
+We’ll see how that goes.